ocaml/dune/doc/reference/config/cache.rst

 - ``enabled`` enables Dune cache.

-- ``exclude-user-rules`` enables Dune cache, but exclude user-written rules.
+- ``enabled-except-user-rules`` enables the Dune cache, but exclude user-written rules.
 This setting is a conservative choice that can avoid breaking rules whose dependencies are not correctly specified.
 Currently the default.